 The majority of negative health claims about “meat” as a whole don’t hold up when you remove processed meat from the argument.
 Pasture raised eggs and grass fed beef are not comparable to eggs from caged hens or grain fed beef, which these documentaries conveniently overlook.

-It’s a common misconception that without meat, vegans are super healthy and only eat vegetables, but it’s entirely possible to be an unhealthy vegan.
-The main concern is that Vitamin B12, whose main sources are animal products, cannot be consumed in high enough doses on a vegan diet to avoid health complications.
-It’s possible to eat several portions of vegan foods that are fortified with B12 each day, or to take a supplement.
+It’s a common misconception that without meat, vegans are super healthy and only eat vegetables.
+It’s entirely possible and surprisingly common to be an unhealthy vegan.
+The main concern is that vitamin B12, whose main sources are animal products, cannot be consumed in high enough doses.
+However, there are several vegan foods that are fortified with B12, and it’s possible to take a supplement.

 If you are interested in becoming vegan, do your best to read up on the potential health pitfalls that lie ahead.
-Beyond Vitamin B12 and protein, the next problem could be that you don’t get sufficient calories and start to feel dizzy and light-headed.
+Beyond Vitamin B12 and protein, another concern is not getting sufficient calories and leading you to feel dizzy and light-headed.
 Pay attention not just to the ingredients on labels, but the calorie content as well.
 A hearty salad might only be 100 calories, compared to the 500-600 calories of previous meals.
 Include healthy fats such as Extra Virgin Olive Oil to boost the calorie content.

 The rise in popularity of Veganism means that supermarkets and restaurants have become more accommodating to those following the lifestyle.
 Still, it’s one of the more difficult diets to follow and likely involves countless internet searches of the phrase “is ______ vegan”.
-I find people often get it wrong in the first week or so and end up feeling worse, so do your research and find suitable recipes and staple foods to live on.
-Remember diets don’t have to be an all or nothing, and reducing your consumption of meat is still likely to have a beneficial impact on the planet.
+I find people often get it wrong in the first week or so and end up feeling worse.
+So do your research and find suitable recipes and staple foods to live on.
+Remember, diets don’t have to be an all or nothing approach.
+Simply reducing your consumption of meat is likely to have a beneficial impact on the planet.

-If you’re on the fence about veganism and don’t fully appreciate the animal welfare problems of meat-based diets, I recommend the documentary Dominion.
+On the fence about veganism and don’t fully appreciate the animal welfare problems of meat-based diets?
+I highly recommend you check out the documentary Dominion.